wlbyte/wgg/README.md

 ### Script Wrapper

-The `wg` script provides a convenient wrapper around `wg-go` to provide a level of compatibility with the [wg(8)](https://git.zx2c4.com/wireguard-tools/about/src/man/wg.8) utility.
+The `wg` script provides a convenient wrapper around `wgg` to provide a level of compatibility with the [wg(8)](https://git.zx2c4.com/wireguard-tools/about/src/man/wg.8) utility.

 ## How does this work?